National Hurling League: Format

 There are currently seven teams in Division 3.

 During the course of a season (from January to March) each team plays the others once (a single round-robin system) for a total of 21 games.
 Teams receive two points for a win and one point for a draw.
 No points are awarded for a loss.
 Where two teams are level on points, the team that wins the head-to-head match is ranked ahead.
 If this game is a draw, points difference (total scored minus total conceded in all games) is used to rank the teams.
 Where three or more teams are level on points, points difference is used to rank them.

 The top two teams in Division 3 contest the final and are promoted to Division 2 the following season.

 The bottom two teams in Division 3 are relegated to Division 4 the following season.
 Their place in the division is then taken by the Division 4 champions and runners-up, who gain automatic promotion.

-2026 Teams
+2027 Teams

-The following seven teams are competing in Division 3 during the 2026 league.
+The following seven teams will compete in Division 3 during the 2027 league.